Skip to main content

 How many competitors can I track with a single configuration?

-There is no hard limit on the number of competitors in a single competitor-relationships configuration.
-However, for clarity and maintainability, we recommend keeping each configuration focused on a specific competitive set, typically five to fifteen competitors.
+There’s no hard limit on the number of competitors in a single competitor-relationships configuration.
+For clarity and maintainability, keeping each configuration focused on a specific competitive set, typically five to fifteen competitors, tends to work well.
 If you operate in multiple market segments with different competitor sets, create separate configurations for each segment.
 This also makes it easier to analyze signal volume and conversion rates by competitive group.

 Does the competitor-relationships signal track all employee levels by default?

-No. If you do not specify a seniority filter, the signal will fire for employee movements at all levels, which can be noisy for large competitors with high turnover.
-We strongly recommend filtering by seniority (director, VP, C-level) and by department to focus on movements that are actually relevant to purchasing decisions.
+No. If you don’t specify a seniority filter, the signal fires for employee movements at all levels, which can get noisy for large competitors with high turnover.
+Filter by seniority (director, VP, C-level) and by department to focus on movements that actually matter to purchasing decisions.
 You can always broaden the filters later once you have a sense of the signal volume.

 Which countries are covered by the public-tenders signal?